|

 7.1.2.3.
 Cisco IP Phones

-The information for IP Phones is collected with http or https.
+The information for IP Phones is collected via http or https.
 Only the main page is needed (ip-address/).7.2.
 Interface Information Parser

 With this Parser you can collect interface status information like sent/received Packets or Bytes or Interface errors.
 At this time only IOS devices (routers and switches) are supported.

-The output will be comma seperated file (.csv) with ";" as seperators.
+The output will be comma separated file (.csv) with ";" as separators.

 7.3.
 GUI explanation